hmcts/common-performance/README.md

 ))
 ```

 Ensure the payload JSON is placed in the `resources` directory or a subfolder and follows the structure expected by CCD APIs.
+Where necessary, the event JSON should make use of the `eventToken` in the Gatling session, which is generated before the event is created.

 ### 📤 CDAM Document Upload